theBU3NO/thebu3no.com/content/posts/im-not-gonna-try-highguard.md

 i say this a lot but i'm fully aware that 3v3 being uninteresting is a me problem. my preferences were shaped by tribes 2 and alterac valley and planetside. it just {{< style word="hurts" type="red" >}} when something goes from being ripped straight out of my dreams to just another next in the discovery queue.

 i hope highguard is a good game and you enjoy it.

+edit
+1/30: guys they heard me and added 5v5. i'll try it when we get to 12v12. good on them though that was real quick